Course Description

 Demonstrated:

-- advanced and integrated understanding of key issues and practices within the specialisations of: Chaplaincy; Christian Studies; Discipline Area; or Ministry;
+• advanced and integrated understanding of key issues and practices within the relevant areas of study;

-- knowledge of scholarship and recent developments in the area of the specialisations;
+• knowledge of scholarship and recent developments in relevant discipline areas;

-- understanding of general research principles and methods, and advanced knowledge of specific research approaches used in the selected disciplinary field.
+• understanding of general research principles and methods, and advanced knowledge of specific research approaches used in the relevant disciplinary fields.

 Skills: